Applying to The Accelerated Math Physics Program

 Application and Decision Dates:

-During their stay, Each participant will be designated a Freshman Physics Scholar and charged $3,350 in fees.
+During their stay, each participant will be designated a Freshman Physics Scholar and charged $4,300.00 + $100 deposit in fees.
 This includes tuition, textbooks, room and board during the duration of the program.
 The students will be on the standard Rose-Hulman 18 meal program.
 The only additional cost to the student will be incidental expenses.

 Please note that there is no additional financial assistance available for the Accelerated Math Physics program.